UltraEngine/Documentation/CPP/Script.md

 **Do not** call make_shared() to create a new shared pointer, as this will result in the premature deletion of the object.

+If NULL is not considered a valid value for the parameter, you can skip this and just use the shared pointer.

 ### String Values

 ### Class Hierarchy